rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 }
 ```

-For an example of how this type can replace `uninitialized` consider the
+For an example of how this type can replace `uninitialized`, consider the
 following code:

 ```rust